sarathkumarsivan/pygithubctl/README.rst

 Upgrade
 -------
-You can upgrade pygithubctl via pip, the Python package manager; issue the below command to perform the upgrade:
+You can upgrade pygithubctl via pip; issue the below command to perform the upgrade:
 ::

     sudo pip install pygithubctl --upgrade